 - 1. Building a capable and developmental Municipality - 2.
-Back to basics: cleaning, repairing, enforcing and responding - 3.
+Back to basic: cleaning, repairing, enforcing and responding - 3.
 Improved Infrastructure Efficiency- planning, budgeting, spending, implementing, maintaining - 4.
 Financial Sustainability - 5.
 Growing the regional economy - 6.
 Serving as a provincial capital - 7.
 Creating a learning city and city of learning - 8.
 Spatial effectiveness & justice increasing densities and improving mobility.

 With the above in mind, the Municipality aligns to national and provincial policies.
 Chapter 2 of this document demonstrates how the Municipality aligns to the various policy initiatives.
 The IDP follows very closely the prescribed COGTA template and the chapters are set as required by the COGTA IDP guidelines.
-The Municipality has ensured that the Back to Basics policy is incorporated into the IDP and forms part of the monthly report by the relevant managers and leadership
+The Municipality has also ensured that the Back to Basics policy is incorporated into the IDP and also, forms a part of the monthly report by the relevant managers and the leadership.